talaugust/talaugust.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be joining the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/) as an assistant professor, starting Fall 2024.
+I will join the [University of Illinois at Urbana-Champaign](https://cs.illinois.edu/) as an assistant professor, starting Fall 2024.